 Freeman's specializes in rustic American cuisine and mixing fine cocktails.
 They pride themselves on using wild game, sustainable seafood and produce from local New York state farms.
 So you can stuff your belly and not feel guilty.

 Tucked into the ground floors of two adjoining townhouses, the Waverly Inn will make you feel like you’ve been invited to dine in a cozy, secret club.
-The main room's red booths, fireplaces, and low amber lighting provide an attractive and comfortable hangout, and the indoor/outdoor garden is a quiet West Village gem.
-The menu features American classics alongside contemporary seasonal dishes using organic, local ingredients, all in hearty proportions.
+The menu features American classics alongside contemporary seasonal dishes, and even though the food is notable, the real reason you go to the Waverly Inn is for the scene.
+Co-owned by Vanity Fair editor-in-chief Graydon Carter, it's routinely packed with a mix of celebrities and the who's who of New York's social landscape.
+The main room's red booths, fireplaces, and low lighting make for a comfortable hangout, and the indoor/outdoor garden is a West Village gem.

 Earl's Beer & Cheese is part of a small group of Upper East Side bars that's bringing cool and laid-back nightlife to the historically barren blocks of the mid-90s.
 Earl's great craft beer selection changes daily, and though it's definitely more of a bar than a restaurant, the food is hard to resist.
 The cheesy options include three kinds of grilled cheese, pork tacos, and goat cheese mac & cheese.